Saree Guide

 Do I really need a tailor for the blouse?

 For traditional sarees, almost always yes.
 Blouses are made from a small piece of fabric included with the saree, and they must fit you precisely.
 Ready-to-wear sarees often come with a blouse already stitched in a standard size, but even those may need small alterations.
-This is exactly why we are building an Indian tailor directory for Germany and Europe.
+To find a trusted Indian tailor near you, browse our Tailor Directory for Germany and Europe, or read our blouse design guide for the three approaches to getting a blouse made in Europe.

 How long does it take to learn to drape a saree?

 With a good petticoat and a lightweight fabric, most women can drape a basic nivi-style saree in 15 to 20 minutes after watching a tutorial twice.
+Our step-by-step Nivi drape guide walks through the seven steps.
 For first-time wearers, ready-to-wear sarees skip this learning curve entirely.

 What about sizing?